Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The Pharisees treated Jesus with hostility.
 The religious authorities hated Jesus. based on three reasons:

 - They were jealous of Jesus because of His popularity.
 Huge crowds followed Jesus everywhere He went.
 Jesus was able to relate to all types of people, and they liked Him.
-The Pharisees were judgmental and only looked at people’s sin with contempt for the common people.
+The Pharisees were judgmental and only looked with contempt at the common people.

 - The second reason the Pharisees hated Jesus was that He exposed them for the hypocrites that they were.
 The Pharisees set the moral standard for the community which was entirely external.
 They sat in the highest places in the synagogue.
 They wanted to be the most honored and celebrated instead of Jesus.